MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 However, although MAD-NG only performs functional map applications (last right equation above) and never compute element maps or uses TPSAs as interpolation functions, it could be prone to small truncation errors during the computation of the non-linear normal forms which involves the composition of many orbitless maps, potentially breaking symplecticity of the resulting transformation for the last order.

-The modelling of multidimensional beam distributions is also possible with TPSAs, as when a linear phase space description is provided as initial conditions to the :var:`twiss` command through, e.g. a :var:`beta0` block.
-Extending the description of the initial phase space with high-order maps allows complex non-linear phase spaces to be modelled and their transformations along the lattice to be captured and analysed.
+The modelling of multidimensional beam distributions is also possible with TPSAs, such as when a linear phase space description is provided as initial conditions to the :var:`twiss` command through, e.g. a :var:`beta0` block or, even better, a complete high-order map.
+Extending the description of the initial phase space with high-order maps allows complex non-linear phase spaces to be modelled and their transformations along the lattice to be scrutinized and analysed.

 Performance
 -----------